-Objectives: The objectives of the present study were to assess the perceptions of physicians and midwives towards an Obstetric Electronic Medical Record and to apply the diffusion-of-innovation theory to the examination of factors that are perceived by users as influencing the implementation of Electronic Medical Records.
+Objectives: The objectives of the present study were to assess the perceptions of physicians and midwives using an Obstetric Electronic Medical Record (EMR) software and apply the diffusion-of-innovation theory to examine the factors that users perceive as influencing the implementation of EMRs.

-Results: A total of 51 physicians (85%) agreed to participate in this study among the 60 who were approached.
-Of the respondents, 62.7% were women and the average age and experience were 32.3 years and 22.1 months, respectively.
-Overall, the software was perceived as being simple to use, intuitive, and designed for an obstetrician.
-On the contrary, some physicians reported some drawbacks.
-Those were mainly the time needed to type in the information especially when they were on duty with a heavy workflow, lack of sufficient computers, and some bugs.
-More than half of the participants agree that there is no need to be young to use optimally the software.
-However, an ideal user should be open-minded and be able to cope with change.
-On a 0-10-scale, participants acknowledged that they were satisfied with the software, it impacted positively their department’s organization and they were willing to recommend the software; all medians above 8.
+Results: Of the 60 physicians approached, 51 (85%) agreed to participate in this study.
+Of them, 62.7% were women, and the average age and experience were 32.3 years and 22.1 months, respectively.
+Overall, the software was perceived as simple, intuitive, and designed for an obstetrician.
+However, some physicians reported several drawbacks, including the time needed to type in the information, especially when they were on duty with a heavy workload, lack of sufficient computers, and some bugs.
+More than half of the participants agree that being young is not necessary to use the software optimally.
+However, an ideal user should be open-minded and cope with change.
+On a 0–10-scale, participants stated that they were satisfied with the software, that it positively impacted their department's organization, and that they would recommend the software, with all medians above 8.

-Conclusion: Identifying the determinants of the adoption of the electronic medical record is crucial for its successful implementation and dissemination.
-User responses will help to adjust implementation strategies to promote better integration of this technology into medical practices beyond our facility.
+Conclusion: Identifying the determinants of adopting the EMR is crucial for its successful implementation and dissemination.
+User responses will help fine-tune implementation strategies to promote better integration of this technology into medical practices beyond our facility.

 Badillo P-Y. Les théories de l'innovation revisitées : une lecture communicationnelle et interdisciplinaire de l'innovation ?
 Du modèle « Émetteur » au modèle communicationnel.
 Enjeux l'information commun.
 2013; 14/1(1):19-34.
 [Accessed 2022 Feb 08].
 Available from: https://archive-ouverte.unige.ch/unige:77640